 One summer my son and I were in Amsterdam for a few days and I had very carefully chosen what I thought was an Italian restaurant for dinner one evening.
-He was eleven or twelve at the time and though not in the least a fussy eater, but Italian always seems a safe bet.
-Turns out it was a Spanish resto and the menu was in Dutch and Spanish.
+He was eleven or twelve at the time and though not in the least a fussy eater, Italian always seems a safe bet.
+Turns out it was a Spanish tapas resto and the menu was in Dutch and Spanish.
 Neither language my strong suit.
-And of course the waiters spoke only Spanish or Dutch.
+And of course the waiters spoke only Spanish and/or Dutch.
 The waiters, however, were very kind and entertaining.
 A few of them came over to our table and proceeded to act out the entire menu.
 Pushing up a nose and snorting for pork, pointing to ribs for ribs, flapping elbows for wings, and on and on.
 It was kind, generous and hilarious.
 We really enjoyed our meal, but I did come away wishing I spoke another language.
 And after this trip, in particular Spanish or Dutch.

 What was that?
 You think you’re too old?
 Nope.
 Current research shows that you can teach an old middle-aged dog new tricks.
 And the benefits of learning a foreign language are enormous – builds confidence, improves memory and retention, increases brain power, enriches travel experiences and enhances cultural experiences.
 Just think of the food, wine, movies, poetry, art… Oh, my!
 Now is not the time of life to become complacent.
 Just the sheer challenge of learning something new can be amazing, re-energizing.